Orange-OpenSource/dynagraph/README.md

 We provide detailed usage directions of the DynaGraph framework in sections below.

+See the "*[DynaGraph TWC2022](doc/DynaGraph_TWC2022.mp4)*" video demo for a short introduction to the framework usage.
 See the "*[Experiments](#experiments)*" Section for directions about the experiments setup provided in the "*Walks in Cyberspace*" paper.

 ### Data collection